contao/docs/docs/dev/framework/templates/architecture.md

 In this section we're talking about how templates should be named and structured and why it might be more important than in the typical Symfony ecosystem.

+{{% best-practice %}}
 When creating templates, you now got the option to use the `@Contao` namespace over the bundle namespace.
 So when to choose what?
-As a rule of thumb: If external adjustments are not intended, feel free to use basic Symfony behavior/bundle namespaces, but stick to the `@Contao` namespace in for cases related to the Contao ecosystem.
+As a rule of thumb: If external adjustments are not intended, feel free to use basic Symfony behavior/bundle namespaces, but stick to the `@Contao` namespace for anything belonging to the Contao ecosystem.
 Only this way others can safely reuse/extend your output.
+{{% /best-practice %}}

 > Won't using the `@Contao` namespace lead to naming collisions if every vendor is using it?

 This is a good point and intuitively kind of works against the idea of namespaces.
-But Contao has proven it isn't that big of a problem, either: In the old days, Contao's templating engine did neither use any namespaces nor subdirectories<sup>*)</sup> to structure templates.
+But Contao has proven, it isn't that big of a problem, either: In the old days, Contao's templating engine did neither use any namespaces nor subdirectories<sup>*)</sup> to structure templates.
 We instead added vendor or type prefixes to the template names based on a naming convention.
 This worked surprisingly well, but lead to a lot of files in one place.
 With Twig templates, the